 Cold brewing reduces the acidity of coffee, which enhances its natural sweetness and complex flavors.
-Even those who take hot coffee with sugar and cream might find themselves sipping cold brew plain. —Taste of Home Test Kitchen, Milwaukee, Wisconsin
+Even those who take hot coffee with sugar and cream might find themselves sipping cold brew plain. —Taste of Home Test Kitchen

-- Strain the coffee through a fine mesh sieve; discard grounds.
-Strain the coffee again through a coffee filter; discard grounds.
-Serve over ice with milk or cream, if desired.
-Store in the refrigerator for up to two weeks.
+Strain coffee through a fine-mesh sieve; discard grounds.
+Strain coffee again through a coffee filter; discard grounds.
+Serve over ice, with milk or cream if desired.
+Store in the refrigerator for up to 2 weeks.

 Test Kitchen tips